Starcounter/Starcounter.Validation/README.md

 }
 ```

-If you're not using DI, you can just construct `ValidationBuilder` by hand:
+If you're not using DI, you can construct `ValidationBuilder` by hand:

 ```c#
 var validationBuilder = new ValidationBuilder();